Homepage

 MININT is investigating alleged currency trafficking schemes in three Cuban provinces

-The elToque rate is not perfect, but where is the alternative?
+The rate of elToque is not perfect, but where is the alternative?

 What a Cuban woman was able to buy for her daughter in Cuba with 170 dollars at an online store: "What do you think about the prices?"

-In Guantánamo, a network that used artificial intelligence to scam dollars in Cuba has been dismantled
+A network that was using artificial intelligence to scam dollars in Cuba has been dismantled in Guantánamo

-Cuban regime claims to have dismantled illegal network of U.S. currency to the island: What is known?
+Cuban regime claims to have dismantled illegal network of U.S. currency to the island: What do we know?

-A Central Bank of Cuba official claims that "inflation has been moderated," although prices remain skyrocketed
+A Central Bank of Cuba official states that "inflation has moderated," even though prices remain skyrocketed

 Amelia Calzadilla dismantles the official narrative about El Toque: the problem is the government and its forced dollarization

-Bruno Rodríguez criticizes inequality in the U.S., and responses on social media abound: "They must have a lot of nerve."
+Bruno Rodríguez criticizes inequality in the U.S., and responses on social media include: "You have to have a lot of nerve."

 85-year-old grandmother fulfills her dream of leaving Cuba and reuniting with her granddaughter in El Salvador

-Send 2,200 euros to Cuba, and the Metropolitan Bank has not delivered the money for two months because they claim they don’t have it
+Send 2,200 euros to Cuba, and the Metropolitan Bank has not delivered the money for two months because it claims it doesn't have it

 "You are a millionaire in a country that is dying of hunger": Controversy erupts over video of a Cuban cooking in Cuba

-Cuban economist suggests that the expectation of increased remittances following Hurricane Melissa may have led to a drop in the dollar
+A Cuban economist suggests that expectations of increased remittances following Hurricane Melissa may have led to a decline in the value of the dollar

 "They are not companies, they are mechanisms of repression": U.S. on GAESA, CIMEX, and FINCIMEX